kdar/GearRenter/README.md

 ### Notes

+1. If you buy a 3500 cost honor weapon, note that unless you have 500 or less honor, or 1250 or greater honor, you will not be able to rent it.
+The reason is there is a 4000 honor cap.
+For example, if you have 600 honor, then there is no way to sell the 3500 piece because it will go over the cap.
+At 1250 or greater we can buy a temporary piece so the 3500 weapon can be purchased.
-This will not sell gear that has enchants on it.
+2. This will not sell gear that has enchants on it.

 ### Who made it?